detzen/homedir/README.md

 6. Restart vim and you're done

 ## dircolors
-Copy `dircolory*` to your home directory and create a symlink for the dircolor version of your choice, e.g.:
+Copy `dircolors*` to your home directory and create a symlink for the dircolor version of your choice, e.g.:

 `ln -s dircolors.256dark .dircolors`